 By carrying out a risk assessment, companies can establish anti-money laundering laws, protocols, and measures, track and deter money laundering using a risk-based approach, be aware of the level of risk that specific commercial interactions and transactions pose, and make reasonable risk-based customer and retainer decisions.
 Overall, the SRA is a crucial tool for companies to manage the risks associated with money laundering and terrorist financing.

 Outline of Sectoral Risk Assessment

-- if you serve in countries that have a high degree of corruption or are sanctioned
+- Countries: Companies should consider if they serve customers in countries that have a high degree of corruption or are sanctioned.

-- transaction features, such as the origins of funds and if a transaction is outside the firm's usual scope of work
+- Transaction features: Companies should examine the features of their transactions, including the origins of funds and whether the transaction is outside the firm's usual scope of work.

-- the company's distribution services, such as the use of distributors and facilitators, as well as internet services
+- Distribution services: Companies should assess the risk associated with their distribution services, such as the use of distributors and facilitators, as well as internet services.

 High-Risk Activities and Jurisdictions